aws-samples/aws-iot-iridium-satellite/sbd-getting-started/README.md

 7. Choose Create stack.
 The stack takes about 10 minutes to deploy.

-8. Monitor the stack’s status, and when the status is CREATE_COMPLETE, the deployment is ready.
+8. Monitor the stack’s status, and when the status is `CREATE_COMPLETE`, the deployment is ready.

 9. To view the created resources, choose the Outputs tab.